"I don’t know what to do with my life" - 6 ways starting therapy for young adults could help

 Life can be a rollercoaster of emotions and experiences, and sometimes it can be overwhelming.
 Many adults in their early twenties and thirties are navigating multiple changes and for many, they are setting out on their own for the first time and feel like they're experiencing a quarter life crisis.
 The mental health of many young adults is affected by these life transitions, developing their sense of self, and navigating the expectations of their family members as well as themselves.

-Here we'll give you five helpful tips of how therapy can help young adults navigate this new and challenging stage of life especially when you're feeling stuck and not sure how to figure out what you want from life.
+Here we'll give you nine helpful tips of how therapy can help young adults navigate this new and challenging stage of life especially when you're feeling stuck and not sure how to figure out what you want from life.

 1. Gain more self awareness as a young adult